 - drain pan

-- funnel or other device to refill the differential
+- funnel or another device to refill the differential

-The first step is to prepare your work area.
 Gear oil is smelly stuff and you definitely do not want it on your driveway or garage floor.
-I lay down newspaper and keep plenty of paper towels and cat litter handy.
-Begin by inspecting the cover and bolts.
+I lay down the newspaper and keep plenty of paper towels and cat litter handy.
+Begin by inspecting the differential cover and bolts.
 If anything is damaged beyond repair, now is the time to head to the parts store to buy replacements.
 I had a couple of bolts that lost a match to some rocks and were ground down.
 Of course, I didn’t discover this until late Sunday afternoon when most stores were closed.
 Oh well, better planning next time.

 You can use a screwdriver to carefully pry the cover off, but I use a rubber mallet to whack the side of the cover.
 Have a wide container under the differential to catch the gear oil that will come pouring out.
 Once you’ve broken the seal, allow the majority of the fluid to drain.
-You can then remove the remaining bolt and pull the cover off.
-Use a lint-free cloth, flushing oil or light engine oil to clean the housing.
-Do not use water, steam, kerosene or gasoline.
+You can then remove the retaining bolt and pull the cover off.
+Use a lint-free cloth, flushing oil, or light engine oil to clean the housing.
+Do not use water, steam, kerosene, or gasoline.
 Use a rag or paper towels to cover the differential.

-Inspect the cover for rock rash.
 If it’s not too bad, you can usually use a hammer to beat it back into shape if it’s been bent.
-Remove the old gasket material from the bolts, cover and housing mating surfaces.
+Remove the old gasket material from the bolts, cover, and housing mating surfaces.
 I use brake cleaner to clean the cover and any stubborn gasket material.
 Follow the directions on any solvent you use.
 It’s flammable so no open flames.
 Watch out for campfires, heaters, cigarettes, etc. If you forget, changing your fluid is the last thing you’ll be worried about.
 To protect your axles from damage I strongly recommend you to change your stock cover to the best diff covers for Jeep.

-Try to avoid using any sharp metal tools like screwdrivers to remove the gasket.
+Try to avoid using any sharp metal tools like screwdrivers.
 These are liable to damage the mating surfaces.
 I use a cheap plastic blade to scrape off the old gasket.
-I think it’s designed for body work, but it works for this purpose.
+I think it’s designed for bodywork, but it works for this purpose.
 It’s good for about four changes before it gets too chewed up, but at fifty cents a piece, I’m not complaining.

-If you’ve previously installed a magnet on the cover of have a magnetic cover, inspect it for chunks of metal.
+If you’ve previously installed a magnet on the cover or have a magnetic cover, inspect it for chunks of metal.
 Small particles are normal, but anything large is cause for concern.

 I usually allow the RTV to set for an hour or so before adding gear oil, but follow the directions on the tube.
-If your particular axle require a friction modifier for limited slip clutches, now is the time to add it.
+If your particular axle requires a friction modifier for limited-slip clutches, now is the time to add it.

 When you’re ready, add your axle’s favorite flavor of gear oil.
 You can use a pump or funnel to pour the fluid in through the fill hole.
 Somewhere in my travels, I picked up a nifty device the screws onto the bottle and has a hose long enough that’ll reach the diff.
 It also has an on/off valve.
 Fill the diff until fluid starts dripping out of the hole.
 Replace the plug.